 Set up a kanban board in Moment

-Here it is easy to set up a task board that is adapted to the workflow in your project.
-You easily create the columns you need, and can drag tasks forward when they are completed in one column.
-Create tags for the task's scope, importance.
+Here it is easy to set up a task board adapted to your project's workflow.
+You easily create the columns you need and can drag tasks forward when they are completed in one column.
+Create tags for the task's scope and importance.
 You can also assign the task to certain team members.
 When a task is assigned to a team member, they are notified by email.
 All team members can access the task board to get an overview of their flow, and they can filter to see which tasks are currently assigned to them.
 That way, it's easy to keep everyone up to date.